 Is Lead Paint on Old Radiators a Risk?

 First, you should check for lead paint on old radiators by using a 3M Lead Swab.

 If you do have lead paint, the heat from the radiator is not high enough to volatilize it into the air.
 It would have to reach temperatures higher than 525 degrees F for that to happen.
 Lead in paint becomes a risk when it chips and flakes off.

 If you have chipping paint, or if you would like to remove it anyway, use one of the non-toxic paint strippers that encapsulate lead as it removes it.

-No-VOC Lead Encapsulation Paint for Radiators
+0-VOC Lead Encapsulation Paint for Radiators